Stop Apologizing and Feeling Guilty For These 4 Things

 - Open a charter school.
 (But don’t use my tax dollars to provide a facility for your students.)

 - Start a work readiness program.
 (Don’t bring your graduates to my Human Resources Department looking to join our workforce.)

 - Fund a halfway house.
-(Just don’t put in near my home.)
+(Just don’t put it near my home.)

-A paraphrased query of frequent misattribution and unconfirmed origin holds, “If not you, who?
+Ask yourself, “If not you, who?
 If not now, when?”
-It captures the modern zeitgeist.
+This question captures the modern zeitgeist.

-Disbelieve you or your family won’t/can’t find yourself in similar dire straits?
-Think again.
+Think you or your family won’t end up in similarly dire straits?
+Think again